-All hail the red, white, and blue with this Star-Spangled Skillet Berry Cobbler with Lemony Biscuit Topping!
+All hail the red, white, and blue with this star-spangled mixed berry cobbler with a lemony biscuit topping!
 July Fourth is just a week away and this dessert is perfect for capping off the celebration.
 Bubbling, syrupy juices of strawberries, blackberries and blueberries swirled with melting vanilla ice cream is what summer is all about.

 This recipe is written to keep the kitchen cool and the heat outside.
 So, grab your cast iron skillet and fire up the grill.
 No cast iron in the house?
 No problem.
 A large aluminum pan will do the trick, too.